-The Orange and Vaal River system are the only two perennial rivers, the 'life line', providing surface water to both economic (e.g. mining, agriculture, solar) and household activities (e.g. household uses).
+The Northern Cape province has four perennial rivers (Modder, Riet, Harts, Orange Rivers) providing surface water.
+The Orange and Vaal River systems are the only two perennial rivers, the 'life line', providing surface water to both economic (e.g. mining, agriculture, solar) and domestic activities (e.g. household uses).
+Irrigation is the dominant water use in the entire Orange River Basin.
 Already by 2011 the country was warned that South Africa is facing a water scarcity and nearly all available surface water had been allocated in the province already.
-In addition the water quality has also continuously deteriorated due to pollution.
+In addition, the water quality has also continuously deteriorated due to pollution.
+The groundwater in the province vary from large volumes to extremely scarce and of poor water quality.
+The groundwater is a limited alternative resource in the province which is showing some decline in areas like the Karoo, Namaqualand and Kgalagadi region due to slow groundwater recharge and over extraction.

 Underground water is a limited alternative with the central and eastern parts of the Northern Cape already reflecting lowered water table levels due to over-extraction.
-It is estimated that if we do not change our water use efficiency, reduce misuse and reduce pollution of water, the water demand will exceed supply by 40% within the next 15 years.
+It is estimated that if we do not change our water use efficiency, reduce misuse and reduce pollution, the water demand will exceed supply by 40% within the next 15 years.
 The water demand for manufacturing is projected to increase 400% between 2000 and 2050.
 Accordingly, thousands of people will start experiencing absolute water scarcity within the next decade.

 The International Resource Panel (Policy Options for Decoupling Economic Growth from Water Use and Water Pollution) and the Sustainable Development Goal for Water illustrate that human wellbeing will have to be decoupled from water use by economic activities, like mining and agriculture.
-The drought experienced in 2016/17 that started during 2015 is a good reminder of what water scarcity would entail and how it will impact everyone.
+The drought experienced since 2012 is a good reminder of what water scarcity would entail and how it will impact everyone.